 SESAME 3 degree neutron bender/polarizer installed.

-SESAME Primary fligh path complete including mirrored guides and shileding.
+SESAME Primary flight path complete including mirrored guides and shielding.
 First version of triangle coils being installed.

 Klystron deck failures being debugged.

 Target failure focusing.